 - CDN – ok, that’s short for Content Distribution Network.
 All clear now?
 Yep, I thought so (you nerd you).
 For those less nerdly folk, a CDN enables you to host your website assets, such as images, video, css and java scripts, on special high-performance servers around the globe.
 When someone visits your site, those assets are sent to their browser from the nearest server, rather than from the actual servers your site is hosted on.
 Shorter distance to users will not only reduce latency but also minimize packet loss.
 All these factors will result in a much better performance and page load speed.

 A Faststores client was featured on the current affairs program TodayTonight – of course, we knew about the upcoming feature – we were given a few hours notice!
-But we had the three items above in place – blazing fast hosting, page caching, and our CDN, so that when the feature hit the airwaves.
+But we had the three services above in place – blazing fast hosting, page caching, and our CDN, so that when the feature hit the airwaves.
 The outcome – 40,000 visitors to the client’s site in the space of an hour, with thousands and thousands of orders – with zero impact on the performance and loading times of the site for visitors to our clients’ website.

 Marketing your Online Store